Books

 Peer-reviewed articles

 Chen, M. & J. Petry (2023) What about the dragon in the room?
 Incorporating China into international political economy (IPE) teaching.
-Review of International Political Economy (open access).
+Review of International Political Economy, 30(3): 801-822 (open access).

-Petry, J. (2022) ‘Beyond ports, roads and railways: Chinese economic statecraft, the Belt and Road Initiative and the politics of financial infrastructures‘, European Journal of International Relations (open access) (this paper was discussed in/by the official report of the Munich Security Conference).
+Petry, J. (2023) ‘Beyond ports, roads and railways: Chinese economic statecraft, the Belt and Road Initiative and the politics of financial infrastructures‘, European Journal of International Relations, 29(2): 319-351 (open access) (this paper was discussed in/by the official report of the Munich Security Conference).

-Petry, J., K. Koddenbrock & A. Nölke (2021) ‘State capitalism and capital markets: Comparing securities exchanges in emerging markets’ Environment and Planning A: Economy & Space, online first (open access) (this paper was discussed in/by The Conversation, Asia Times, Yahoo, LawFare Blog & Moneyweb).
+Petry, J., K. Koddenbrock & A. Nölke (2023) ‘State capitalism and capital markets: Comparing securities exchanges in emerging markets’ Environment and Planning A: Economy & Space, 55(1): 143-164 (open access) (this paper was discussed in/by The Conversation, Asia Times, Yahoo, LawFare Blog & Moneyweb).

 Petry, J. (2021) ‘Same same, but different: Varieties of capital markets, Chinese state capitalism & the global financial order’, Competition & Change, 25(5): 605-630 (open access) (this paper was discussed by the East Asia Forum, Economic Sociology & Political Economy, The Conversation, Yahoo & Asia Times).